sharma-sonu/ATM-Machine/README.md

    ```

 ## 🏦 Usage
-- 🔑 Launch the application and enter the required credentials.
+- 🔑 Enter the required credentials to access the ATM system.
-- 🏧 Perform basic banking operations such as balance inquiry, withdrawal, and deposit.
+- 🏧 Perform banking transactions such as balance inquiry, withdrawal, and deposit.
+- 📜 View transaction history for past transactions.
-- 🚪 Log out after completing transactions.
+- 🚪 Log out securely after completing transactions.

+## 🛠 Future Enhancements
+- 🏦 Integration with a database for persistent storage
+- 📱 Mobile-friendly UI using JavaFX
+- 🔗 Online banking simulation with network connectivity

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and submit a pull request.